Skip to main content

 Child and family suites

-The new centre includes 16 comfortable and welcoming suites for children and their families and caregivers, designed for short stays.
+The new centre includes 16 comfortable and welcoming suites for children and their families and caregivers, designed for short, pre-planned stays.
 These stays will involve more focused training and support to enhance a family’s ability to care for their child.
 They may include learning new care techniques or using new equipment.
 The stays will also support families through transitions such as going from the hospital to home, starting at a new school, or transitioning to adult care.

 • Honour parents and caregivers as experts and partners